acul009/svalin/readme.md

 svalin just replaces the normal QUIC transport with a TLS-stream based on tokio-rustls.
 The underlying RPC system doesn't know or care about the encryption.

+## svalin_pki

+This crate contains the code for certificate generation and encryption.

+You'll also find the TBRHL here (Transaction Based Rolling Hash Ledger).
+A very simple transaction store inspired by Blockchain traceability.
+(Don't worry, it's not a real Blockchain)

+## svalin_macros

+You'll find svalins macros here

+## svalin_sysctl

+This crate contains code used by the agent for monitoring and managing a system.

 # Todo